ExpressGateway/express-gateway.io/docs/policies/request-transformer.md

               serviceEndpoint: backend
 ```

-The value of the properties can also be a Javascript expression which will be run in the same context of the [expression policy][expression] so all its limitations apply.
+The value of the properties can also be a JavaScript expression which will be run in the same context of the [expression policy][expression] so all its limitations apply.
 An example could be:

 ```yaml
 pipelines: